BerriAI/litellm/docs/my-website/docs/providers/bedrock.md

 This is a deprecated flow.
 Boto3 is not async.
 And boto3.client does not let us make the http call through httpx.
 Pass in your aws params through the method above 👆.
 [See Auth Code](https://github.com/BerriAI/litellm/blob/55a20c7cce99a93d36a82bf3ae90ba3baf9a7f89/litellm/llms/bedrock_httpx.py#L284) [Add new auth flow](https://github.com/BerriAI/litellm/issues)

+Experimental - 2024-Jun-23:
+    aws_access_key_id, aws_secret_access_key=, and aws_session_token will be extracted from boto3.client and be passed onto the httpx client

 :::

 Pass an external BedrockRuntime.Client object as a parameter to litellm.completion.
 Useful when using an AWS credentials profile, SSO session, assumed role session, or if environment variables are not available for auth.